craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Lances are *very heavy*, *long*, and *unwieldy*.
 Once per rest, you may use this weapon's special ability;

 #### Warscythe
+Warscythes are a very atypical, though still military grade, long-blade polearm.
+The Warscythe is a result of the militarization of a farming tool, and it still retains the comfortable side-grip of the original design.

+Warscythes deal 2d10 slashing damage.
+Warscythes are *very heavy*, *long*, and *unwieldy*.
+Once per rest, you may use this weapon's special ability;

 ##### Loose
 #### Bull Whip
+The Bull Whip is a long, flexible length of leather typically used to control farm animals, although it does find use in controlling a battlefield as well.

+Bull Whips deal 1d4 peircing damage.
+Bull Whips are *finesse*, *long*, and *stashable*.
+Once per rest, you may use this weapon's special ability;

 #### Chain Whip
 #### Meteor Hammer
 #### Rope Dart